-When SLHA is presented with a claim for initial or continued assistance based on status as a victim of domestic violence, dating violence, stalking, or criminal activity related to any of these forms of abuse, it may request that the individual making the claim document the abuse.
-Any request for documentation will be in writing, and the individual will be allowed at least 14 business days after receipt of the request to submit the documentation.
-The individual may satisfy SLHA's request by providing any one of the following three forms of documentation:
+If an applicant to or tenant in SLHA's public housing program represents to SLHA that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking entitled to the protections or remedies under VAWA, SLHA may request that the applicant or tenant submit the following specified documentation to SLHA.
+Any request by SLHA for documentation will be in writing, and the individual will be allowed fourteen (14) business days after receipt of the request to submit the documentation.

+The individual may satisfy SLHA's request by providing any one of the following permissible forms of documentation.
+It is at the discretion of the applicant or tenant which one of the forms of documentation to submit: